 Arts integration in the elementary school level works well with all content areas.
-It addresses the HCPS III for Fine Arts, and the connecting content area standards.
+It addresses the NCAS for Fine Arts and the connecting content area standards.

 Integrating Nā Hopena Aʻo (HĀ), social and emotional learning and the arts enhance student learning, understanding and appreciation for not only their own culture and the arts, but of people around them.